dataware-tools/app-template-nextjs/README.md

   High customizable linter for CSS/Sass/CSSinJS.

+## Note

+- This template is intend to use for Single Page Application.
+So if you want create SSR, or SSG application, you should change some config of this template

 ## TODOs

-- add example for immer, msw
-- write HowToMakeThisTemplate.md
-- add container for development
+- Add container for development
-- add .devcontainer.json example for supporting vscode remote container
+- Add .devcontainer.json example for supporting vscode remote container
+- Automate test process in github action